-Our master's degree in nursing is an accessible and intensive program designed for nurses who hold a B.S. in nursing and are seeking an advanced degree.
+At Salve Regina University, our master's degree in nursing is an accessible and intensive program designed for nurses who hold a B.S. in nursing and are seeking an advanced degree.
 Through didactic and experiential learning, our master's program builds on the baccalaureate program to provide preparation for becoming an advanced practice nurse.

 Earn Your Master's in Nursing Online

 A 40-hour skills-based colloquium on Salve Regina's campus is required when students reach the clinical experience opportunity (NUR540) in the course sequence.
-Details on timing and location are available from the Office of Graduate Studies.
+Details on timing and location are available from the Office of Graduate and Professional Studies.

 After completing 48 credits of graduate-level coursework and a minimum of 600 clinical hours, students receive the Master of Science in nursing and are eligible to sit for the family nurse practitioner national certification examination.
 Family nurse practitioners are advanced practice nurses who provide independent and collaborative health care based on evidence-based practice.
 Qualified graduates are also eligible to progress seamlessly into our post-master's Doctor of Nursing Practice program.